 A motif is defined as a main element, idea, feature, etc. The main cultural areas where the word is used are art, literature, and music.
 I am going to extend the term to identify any common, significant feature in a lawn bowls head.
-Enumerating the motifs displayed in any lawn bowls head along with an understanding of their significance for the selection of your tactics for that head will be my approach to lawn bowling head analysis.
+Enumerating the motifs displayed in any lawn bowls head along with an understanding of their significance for the selection of your tactics for that head will be my approach to lawn bowls head analysis.

 A necessary precondition must be that, so long as your bowl succeeds in coming to rest on the target bowl, it will be the closest one to the jack.
 This usually means that the target bowl must be behind the jack.